Is PURL Wax Any Good?

 PURL Purple Ski and Snowboard Wax

 PURL is a Colorado-made, biodegradable wax with a cult following for their clean, fast and reliable performance.
-It works well across a decent temperature range without leaving any sketchy chemicals behind.
+I found it worked very well across a decent temperature range, without leaving any sketchy chemicals behind.

 Pros